-Form KA02

-Six

-Seven

-The SALEAE Logic works like a Digital Oscilloscope, being a good source to analyze and interpret

-the measured signals.
+The SALEAE Logic works like a Digital Oscilloscope, being a good source to analyze and interpret the measured signals.

-Saleae Logic - [Disconnected] - [25.00 MHz Digital, 5.000 MHz Analog, 3.000 s] Options 👻 🗕 🗖 🗙

-Start Simulation

-00 Channel 0 🗢 🖅

-02 Channel 2

-03 Channel 3 🐼 🖅

-04 Channel 4 🔯 🗺

-05 Channel 5 🖸 🖅

-Q: Capture / "

-4.7 Engineering Testing
+Engineering Testing

 Many tests were made on the development process.
-It was a weekly session to evaluate the last week implementations.
+It was a weekly session to evaluate the last week

-4.8 Tickt
+implementations.

-Resources Usage Eigni
+Resources Usage

-that I used in the development.
-I also spoke with Senior Engineers in my team to get information about

-embedded software and hardware.
+I got a good guidance from Internet, where I could find the datasheets, user manuals from the suppliers that I used in the development.
+I also spoke with Senior Engineers in my team to get information about embedded software and hardware.

-4.9

-My Creative innovation Three
+My Creative innovation

 In the development of the embedded software, I used the MISRA-C development guideline in all firmware.
 For the electronic schematic the company had some internal rules.

-initiwate.
-For the electronic schematic the company had some internal rules.
+Three

-4.10 Engineering Standards Followed
+Engineering Standards Followed

 I followed

-MISRA-C
+☐ MISRA-C

-UL Standards
+☐ UL Standards

-INMETRO (The National Institute of Metrology, Standardization and Industrial Quality) standards for weight scales
+☐ INMETRO (The National Institute of Metrology, Standardization and Industrial Quality) standards for weight scales roject managemen

 RTM - Cryptography and Security Standard

-4.11

-Project management

 There were weekly meetings with my boss and colleagues to discuss the company projects.
 Having developed some relevant areas of the project, I leaded some discussions and definitions about the project.
-I was also in charge to be the main contact with INMETRO's team, being responsible to lead the discussions as well as present Toledo's solutions
+I was also in charge to be the main contact with INMETRO's team being responsible to lead he discussions as well as present orded sugarfanteed Skiii Assessment

 I have developed numerous reports to demonstrate the implemented solution to INMETRO.
 I also had to prepare reports for my manager and for the company directors.

 Presentations

-1

 I had to present the solution in several meetings at INMETRO as well as in seminars about security.
 I also had to deliver speech in some internal fairs and conferences at Toledo, providing information for the team.

-4.12 Application of Engineering Knowledge Eight I have used both Analogic and Digital Electronics on the project, which helped me to increase my knowledge.
+Application of Engineering Knowledge

+I have used both Analogic and Digital Electronics on the project, which helped me to increase my knowledge.
 I also have used algebra and math skills learned from University.

-4.13 Knowledge gained &amp; my personal contribution The project was successfully completed in the expected deadline without any big issues.
+Knowledge gained & my personal contribution

+The project was successfully completed in the expected deadline without any big issues.

 I have lived the opportunity to lead one important project at Toledo, so, I gained experience to deal with tough tasks.
 I also elevated my technical skills because I had to learn about cryptography and how to solve difficult task using limited resources due the solution should be cost-effective.
 Furthermore, I had to speak in several events about the implemented solution, which helped me to improve my skills as well.

 As main contact for several parts of the design, I implemented important parts of the embedded code as well as the used hardware.
 I leaded several meetings and I also figured out the best hardware solutions throughout the development of the solution.